sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 18

-Food: <!-- TODO ->
+Food: Direct sunlight for 6 months

 Keywords: [**Sustained**]

 Effect: A miniature sun manifests 5 meters above your head, illuminating a 250 kilometer sphere around it.
 The light does not pierce objects, but it is extremely bright.
-All creatures (including you) within 10 meters of the sun are *blinded*.
+All creatures within 10 meters of the sun are *blinded*.
 All creatures within 1 kilometer of the sun are *blinded* while it is within their line of sight.

 While sustained, you return to your maximum hit points, heal all diseases, and regenerate all missing body parts at the end of each of your turns.
 You are also immune to rending and force damage.